Cross-Border E-Commerce: Logistics, Taxes & Payments Guide 2026

 2. International Logistics and Fulfilment

-Getting your product from a Singapore warehouse to a customer’s home in another country is the physical heart of cross-border e-commerce.
+Getting your product from a warehouse to a customer’s home in another country is the physical heart of cross-border e-commerce.
 Your shipping method directly affects costs, delivery speed, and customer satisfaction.
+The pick, pack, and ship process becomes more complex when you add international parcels — customs forms, volumetric weight calculations, and carrier-specific packaging requirements all come into play.

 There are two main ways to approach this: